shangqilu/shangqilu.github.io/_posts/2020-09-01-edge-orientation.md

 ## 3. Dynamic Graph Orientation

-When there are edge insertions/deletions, the question is how to maintain an $O(\alpha)$-orientation with small update time.
+When there are edge insertions/deletions, the question is how to maintain an $O(\alpha)$-orientation with a small update time.
 More specifically, after an edge update, the directions of some edges in $G^+$ may be flipped,  and we want to make the number of edges flipped as small as possible.

 In this setting, graph orientation becomes more challenging.
-If only $O(\log^c m)$ edge flips are allowed in each update where $c>0$ is a constant, existing results can only maintain an orientation with out-degree bounded by the largest arboricity in history (see the discussion in \[BB20\]).
+If only $O(\log^c m)$ edge flips are allowed in each update fome some constant $c>0$, existing results can only maintain an orientation with out-degree bounded by the largest arboricity in history (see the discussion in \[BB20\]).

 Next, I will introduce some works in \[BB20\] and \[BF99\].
 Given a sequence of updates where each update $i$ is either an edge insertion or an edge deletion, an online algorithm receives the sequence as a stream and upon receiving update $i$, it produces an orientation $G^+_i$ of the current graph.
 While an off-line strategy knows the sequence before it produces an orientation after each update.
 Therefore, finding an online algorithm is more difficult.